Crypto Scams — What They Are and How to Spot Them

 These apps appeared to be legitimate but installed secret malware on devices and stole wallet keys.

 To spot a fake app, note anything that looks unusual and double-check the brand name and details.
-Key giveaways are misspellings in the app name or copy and branding that look slightly off in terms of the logo or coloring.
+Key giveaways are misspellings in the app name or copy and branding that look slightly off in terms of the logo or colouring.

 Social Media Scams